 Though the unmet demand in trade finance has declined significantly from its peak of USD 120 billion at the beginning of the 2010 decade to USD 81 Billion by the end of the epoch.
 The global trade finance gap is estimated to be USD 1.5 trillion annually with Africa representing 5.5% of the gap.
 The global response from key players in the industry including Development Financial Institutions (DFIs) undoubtedly contributed to this decline.
 DFIs are increasingly playing an active role in African trade by providing facilities for short-term working capital lending and credit guarantees to SMEs.
 An average of 60% of banks in Africa that engage in trade finance activities receive some form of DFI Support.

 Trade Finance remains a popular activity among banks in Africa, but the participation rate continues to decrease declining by 16% to 71% in recent years.
 Several factors influence bank participation in trade finance transactions.
-At country level, these include access to foreign exchange, liquidity, competition, capital requirements and interest rates which impact bank ability to participate in trade finance activities.
+At the country level, these include access to foreign exchange, liquidity, competition, capital requirements, and interest rates which impact the bankability to participate in trade finance activities.

-Roughly 60% of trade finance assets of banks are unfunded transactions such as letter of credits.
+Roughly 60% of trade finance assets of banks are unfunded transactions such as letters of credit.
 On average, trade finance assets accounted for 14% of total bank assets in Africa in the previous decade.

 ICC Trade Now offers a portfolio of solutions that address various facets of the trade finance gap.
 SMEs can select solution providers that are most aligned with their needs while a wide array of financiers will be able to leverage ICC Trade Now to service SMEs profitably.
 Three digital solutions – ICC TRADECOMM, TradeFlow Capital, and FQX – have been announced under the ICC Trade Now campaign with more solutions expected to be added in 2021.

-Trade finance transactions are generally assetbacked, self-liquating and short term in nature.
-They remain relatively low risk activities.
+Trade finance transactions are generally asset-backed, self-liquating, and short-term in nature.
+They remain relatively low-risk activities.
 While average default rates on trade finance activities by African banks are lower than overall bank NPLs in Africa, they are far higher than the default rate on global trade finance activities.
-Although SME risk profile has improved, the SMEs Trade Finance application rejection rate continues to increase.
+Although the SME risk profile has improved, the SMEs Trade Finance application rejection rate continues to increase.

 Multilateral development banks now play a more active role in the trade finance industry, but research indicates that support is skewed in favor of banks in West and Southern Africa because these regions have the highest gap.
 Therefore, it is immensely important to address these geographic disparities to boost trade and reduce sub-regional income disparities across the continent.
 More should be done to increase support for local banks that participate in trade finance in Africa overall.

 In the coming years, African trade will experience new challenges and opportunities.
 The introduction of the new African Continental Free Trade Area (AFCFTA) is expected to eliminate significant barriers to intra-African trade and create a large market for firms across the region.
-At the same time, the ongoing global health crisis is impacting globally supply chains andregional trade with the rest of the world, while limiting the availability of dollar liquidity to support trade.
-Thus, once the crisis recedes, the need for financing to reenergize regional trade will be greaterand more urgent.
+At the same time, the ongoing global health crisis is impacting global supply chains and regional trade with the rest of the world, while limiting the availability of dollar liquidity to support trade.
+Thus, once the crisis recedes, the need for financing to reenergize regional trade will be greater and more urgent.
 Concrete and urgent steps to reduce the trade finance gap in Africa and address the challenges faced by the industry will be equally important.